Channel 4 F1: 2019 onwards

 The 2020 Spanish Grand Prix was presented from the McLaren Technology Centre in Woking.
 It was confirmed during coverage that Channel 4 F1 would be present in the paddock for the next race, the Belgian Grand Prix at Spa-Francorchamps.
 The Russian Grand Prix was presented off-site from Red Bull's HQ in Milton Keynes but they returned to the paddock for the Eifel Grand Prix.
 The Russian Grand Prix was again presented off-site from Red Bull's HQ in Milton Keynes in 2021.

-Coverage of the 2020 and 2021 seasons is sponsored by Bristol Street Motors and Macklin Motors.
 It was announced at the Turkish Grand Prix that Edwards would step down following the Abu Dhabi Grand Prix, his replacement was announced a week later as Alex Jacques who joins from F1's official television channel, including for F2, F3 and Esports.
 He has also worked for BBC Radio 5 Live in a similar role at the occasional race.
 Also it was later announced that 'pen interviews' would be taken from F1TV with Lawrence Barretto joining the team as paddock reporter.

-Steve Jones was absent from the 2021 Azerbaijan Grand Prix after he was unable to receive a PCR result prior to travelling.
+Steve Jones was absent from the 2021 Azerbaijan Grand Prix after he was unable to receive a COVID test result prior to travelling.
 The Azerbaijan coverage was presented by Lee McKenzie with Mark Webber, Billy Monger and Alex Jacques.
 Jones and Alex Jacques were absent from the 2021 Styrian Grand Prix after Billy Monger tested positive for COVID-19, therefore the coverage was presented by David Coulthard and Mark Webber with Ben Edwards briefly returning as lead commentator commentating remotely from the UK.
 For the 2021 Russian Grand Prix Channel 4 broadcast again off-site from Red Bull Racing HQ.

 Lee McKenzie presented the 2021 United States Grand Prix coverage with Alex Jacques and Billy Monger on commentary.
 For the 2021 Mexico City Grand Prix the lineup consisted of Alex Jacques and Billy Monger on commentary with David Coulthard and Lawrence Barretto on site.

 Channel 4 reached a one off agreement with Sky Sports F1 and Formula One Management to show the live coverage of the 2021 Abu Dhabi Grand Prix which decided the 2021 drivers' title between Lewis Hamilton and Max Verstappen.
-Channel 4 did not use its own commentators for the race, instead taking the Sky Sports F1 commentary provided by David Croft and Martin Brundle.
+Coverage consisted of a short pre-race build-up programme before switching over to the Sky Sports F1 feed approximately 30 minutes before the race began.
+It also had its own post race show after the race had concluded.
+Channel 4 did not use its own commentators for live coverage the race, instead taking the Sky Sports F1 commentary provided by David Croft and Martin Brundle.
+The highlights programme later that evening used the Channel 4 commentary from Alex Jacques, David Coulthard and Mark Webber.